movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 And this made me think: was I asking the right questions in my postnatal return to exercise?

-Did I have the right tools to spot that I was pushing my organs down – especially when I thought that my pelvic floor was contracting?

-I realised that, in the 10+ years of my work with pregnant and postnatal women, I asked little about the pelvic floor and I probably often missed what was going on under the surface of my clients’ postnatal recovery stories.
+I realised that, in the 10+ years of my work with pregnant and postnatal women, I asked little about the pelvic floor.

-Many seemingly unrelated postnatal symptoms, like diastasis recti, pelvic girdle pain and back pain have to do with pelvic floor muscle strength and coordination.
+> Many postnatal symptoms, like diastasis recti, pelvic girdle pain and back pain have to do with pelvic floor muscle strength and coordination.

 Yet, women usually don’t talk about pelvic floors unless you ask.
 Sometimes, it's just too awkward or they just don’t think a musculoskeletal professional is a person who could help them.

 But the thing is, we can.
-The pelvic floor is a sling of muscles, the same as any other striated muscles across the body, meant to generate force.
+The pelvic floor is a sling of muscles that are, as any other striated muscles across the body, meant to generate force.
 They work together with the rest of the musculoskeletal system and respond to training.
-And it’s not just the isolated pelvic floor exercises that count.
-There is evidence that dynamic, whole-body training is equally effective in training the pelvic floor muscles (Luginbuehl, 2022; Fricke; 2023).
+And it’s not just the isolated pelvic floor exercises that count (Luginbuehl, 2022; Fricke; 2023).

+> There is evidence that high impact whole-body exercises are as effective at training the pelvic floor muscles as the current gold standard.

 We need to build multi-disciplinary support networks for mums returning to exercise, and as musculoskeletal specialists we need to do our part.
 We need to ask the right questions and make our clients feel safe and heard.
 Pelvic floor health needs to be out of the taboo domain.
 Don’t be afraid to ask!